viamrobotics/docs/docs/data-ai/ai/train-tflite.md

 Common use cases for this are **quality assurance** and **health and safety** applications.

-Follow this guide to use your image data to train an ML model, so that your machine can make inferences about its enviroment.
+Follow this guide to use your image data to train an ML model, so that your machine can make inferences about its environment.

 ## Prerequisites